Capture the Flag: Rules of Play

 Being Marked Out:

-- A player is marked out when a paintball hits and breaks on him or any part of his equipment leaving a mark the size of a quarter or larger.
-Head and neck shots do not count.
+- A player is marked out when a paintball hits and breaks on them or any part of their equipment leaving a mark the size of a quarter or larger.

 - If a player is holding an object as a shield and it is hit and marked, he will be out.